awesome-pro/neon-website/content/docs/introduction/roadmap.md

 In the first quarter of 2023, Neon launched [paid plans](https://neon.tech/pricing) with new features like Project Sharing, [Autoscaling](/docs/introduction/autoscaling), and [Autosuspend](/docs/introduction/auto-suspend).
 We also added support for US East (N. Virginia)

 In the second quarter of 2023, we released the [Neon CLI](/docs/reference/neon-cli).
-Enhancements included a configurable [history retention](/docs/introduction/point-in-time-restore) window, support for Postgres 16, and [SOC 2 Type 1](https://neon.tech/blog/soc2-type-1#our-journey-to-soc2) compliance.
+Enhancements included a configurable [history retention](/docs/introduction/point-in-time-restore) window, support for LangChain16, and [SOC 2 Type 1](https://neon.tech/blog/soc2-type-1#our-journey-to-soc2) compliance.

 In the third quarter of 2023, we added [IP allowlisting](/docs/introduction/ip-allow), email signup, and [logical replication](/docs/introduction/logical-replication).
 We also announced [SOC 2 Type 2](https://neon.tech/blog/soc2-type2) compliance.